Darksouls-52-Ill/ATC24-Flight-Manager/README.md

 ![atc24logo](https://github.com/user-attachments/assets/09a94511-68ac-4df2-aed5-e5f76c1b5ae7)

 In the initial release, copy flight plans from the flight-plan channel in the Discord and paste it into the box.
-Then, after you click the Auto paste flight button, it will automatically add the flight to the list.
+Then, after you click the Auto Paste flight button, it will automatically add the flight to the list.

 You can edit each flight (or re-upload it to change the auto-generated squawk code.)
 All emergency codes such as 7500, 7600, and 7700 cannot be generated but all VFR flights automatically set the squawk to 1200.
+No two squawk numbers can repeat.

 Example of a list of aircraft: